milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Privacy_policy.md

 Please note that in the event of any differences in meaning or interpretation between the original English version of this Privacy Policy and a translation, the original English version takes precedence.

-Back to top

-This version was approved by Katherine Maher on May 17, 2018, pursuant to the Delegation of policy-making authority by the Board, and went into effect on May 24, 2018.
+This version was approved by Amanda Keton on June 7, 2021, pursuant to the Delegation of policy-making authority by the Board, and went into effect on June 25, 2021.
 Previous versions can be found below:

+Privacy Policy (May 2018 - June 2021): effective from May 24, 2018 until June 24, 2021
 Privacy policy (June 2014 - May 2018): effective from June 6, 2014 until May 24, 2018
 Privacy policy (November 2008 - June 2014): effective from November 25, 2008 until June 6, 2014
-Privacy policy (August 2008 - November 2008): effective from August 19, 2008 until November 25, 2008.
+Privacy policy (August 2008 - November 2008): effective from August 19, 2008 until November 25, 2008
-Privacy policy (June 2006 - August 2008): effective from June 21, 2006 until August 19, 2008.
+Privacy policy (June 2006 - August 2008): effective from June 21, 2006 until August 19, 2008
 Privacy policy (April 2005 to June 2006): effective from April 2005 until June 21, 2006

-Please note that in the event of any differences in meaning or interpretation between the original English version of this Privacy Policy and a translation, the original English version takes precedence.

 ±
 Privacy-related pages